FALAK097/DSA_JAVA/README.md

 4. Links: Use the link syntax mentioned earlier to create clickable links to external resources.
 5. Save the file and commit the changes to the repository.

+## How to contribute?

+1. Fork the repository
+2. Do the desired changes (add/delete/modify)
+3. Make a pull request

+## When to contribute?

+1. If there is no solution to a problem in the main branch.
+2. If your solution is asymptotically faster than the one in the main branch.
+3. If your algorithm is of the same time complexity but with reduced code size.
+In this case, comment out the original solution & make a pull request with your solution.
+4. If you have another method of solving the problem which is asymptotically slower than the original method then, comment your solution in the main file & make a pull request.

 Feel free to contribute to these folders by adding your solutions, notes, or improvements.
 Ensure that you follow the file naming conventions and keep the folder structure organized.